rutang5/dig6836/syllabus.md

 - Communicate research findings effectively through written reports and oral presentations.

 These learning outcomes aim to ensure that students acquire both the technical skills necessary for data analysis in the humanities and a strong understanding of the ethical considerations and research practices relevant to the field.

 ---

-## Course Structure

-- **Weekly Readings and Lecture.** The full schedule of required readings is listed in the syllabus: additional recommended readings will be provided in each module.
-Weekly lectures for this course will be pre-recorded and available online.
-- **In-Person Activities.** This course follows the flipped classroom approach: lectures are online, and each week's in-person meeting will involve a combination of hands-on design and coding exercises, lab collaboration time, and discussions focused on understanding and applying concepts from the readings.
-All activities will be documented and available online for those unable to attend
-- **Coding Exercises.** A weekly online assignment to build your skills in programming, debugging, and applying code solutions to research and design problems.

----